Program

 Monday, June 16

-18:00Registration starts at the Welcome party venue (University of Tartu History museum)
+18:00Registration starts at the Welcome Reception (University of Tartu History museum)

 18:00-21:00Free entry to the University of Tartu History Museum